 3. Homestays are More Authentic than a Hotel

 This way of traveling is more authentic than a hotel stay.
 In a hotel, you can isolate yourself from authentic experiences and return to your normal cultural tendencies.
-By doing a homestay, I not only got to eat the delicious food Um Mahmoud cooked, but she even invited me to help prepare it, allowing me to roll and stuff grape leaves.
+By doing a homestay in Jordan, I not only got to eat the delicious food Um Mahmoud cooked, but she even invited me to help prepare it, allowing me to roll and stuff grape leaves.
 After we finished eating, we spent hours discussing aspects of each other’s culture, wished the kids a good night of rest before they went to bed and laughed about family stories.

 4. Directly Benefit Locals

 With such a personal experience, you can easily see where your money is going and who it is benefiting.
 As opposed to larger, impersonal tours, by doing a homestay, you have the opportunity to meet people and hear their hopes and dreams for their families, so you know who you have invested in.